alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/09/what-is-currying.md

 With currying, derived functions can pre-fill arguments of a parent function and inherit the declaration of remaining parameters.

-Curried functions can be imagined as [*matryoshka*](https://en.wikipedia.org/wiki/Matryoshka_doll) Russian dolls — one inside another, inside another.
+Curried functions can be imagined as [*matryoshka*](https://en.wikipedia.org/wiki/Matryoshka_doll) Russian dolls: one inside another, inside another.

 {% post_img '2025_09_matryoshka.jpg' 'Matryoshka Russian dolls' %}